The San Diego Padres will use the Lexus Premier Lot (lower right) next to Petco Park for drive-in activities. (Getty Images)

 Padres schedule concert, film screenings for parking lot

-Petco Park in San Diego is making use of one of its parking lots to host drive-in graduation ceremonies, screenings of the movie “Anchorman” and a concert by Switchfoot and Hirie, with more events in the planning stages.
+Petco Park in San Diego is making use of one of its parking lots to host drive-in graduation ceremonies, screenings of the movie “Anchorman” and a concert by Switchfoot, with Hirie doing an acoustic set, and more events in the planning stages.

 The home of Major League Baseball’s Padres is one of several venues taking creative approaches to making use of their facilities during the coronavirus pandemic shutdowns of public assembly facilities.

 The Miami Dolphins announced plans to use both the inside of Hard Rock Stadium as a drive-in venue for as many as 230 cars, as well an outdoor plaza, for the screening of classic Dolphins games, movies and the hosting of commencement ceremonies and other events.

 There will be a touchless food service component in Miami, handled by stadium concessionaire Centerplate.

 In San Diego, county authorities aren’t allowing that aspect to go forward, although some prepackaged snacks and drinks will be included in the cost of admission to the screenings.

 All of the events will be done with appropriate distancing and enhanced health and safety protocols in place.